charles-lyc/charles-lyc/README.md

 A programmer from Shenzhen

-- 🔭 I work in Formlabs
+- 🔭 I’m currently working in Formlabs, joining the hackthon :P
-- 🌱 I’m currently building flying robot
+- 🌱 I like building autonomous navi system, like drone and chasis
 - 💬 Ask me about robot embeded system
 - 👔 Introducing: [charles-lyc.github.io](https://charles-lyc.github.io/)
 - 📫 How to reach me: charleslee.lyc@gmail.com
-- ⚡ Work hard, play fun.
+- ⚡ Work hard, play fun